kkyon/botflow/docs/index.rst

       Pipe(
          "https://www.google.com/search?q=kkyon+databot",
          HttpLoader(),
          Branch(parse_search_result,save_to_db),
          parse_all_page_url,
          HttpLoader(),
          parse_search_result,
          save_to_db
       )

-up two code block look like fake code. but they are true sample.
+The above two code blocks look like pseudo code, but they are workable samples.

 .. warning::

-    In this document Data,Message ,Event are the same thing.
+    In this documentationm.
+Data, Message, Event are the same thing.

 .. toctree::